seevaratnam/elk-server/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
-  - Machines Being Monitored
+  - Target Machines & Beats
 - How to Use the Ansible Build
+  - Ansible Configuration
+  - Ansible Playbook - Elk Server
+  - Ansible Playbook - Filebeat
+  - Ansible Playbook - Metricbeat

 ### Description of the Topology